MattZackey/Continuous-control-with-deep-reinforcement-learning/README.md

 # Continuous control with deep reinforcement learning
 The following is [Deep Deterministic Policy Gradient (DDPG)](https://arxiv.org/pdf/1509.02971.pdf) algorithm

-# Pendulum swingup
+# Pendulum

 The goal is to swing the Pendulum into an upright position.

 <div style="display: flex;">